CMU-313/CMU-313.github.io/docs/projects/P5/1_projectcheck.md

 **Your group presentation will serve as a check-in to determine if the open source project and task(s) chosen were reasonable**

-Your **7-minute** check-in presentation should include (the recommended slides amount is in parenthesis):
+Your **7-minute** checkpoint presentation should include (the recommended slides amount is in parenthesis):

 1.	**Overview and Justification** (~1 slide)
     An overview on the project you selected, summarizing the relevant characteristics you considered when making your selection.
 Beyond whatever additional information you collect in your research, include at least a name, a website link, and a brief description of the project (what it does, who uses it, etc).